My dashboard is slow

 One of the easiest ways to make a question or dashboard run faster is to work with a smaller dataset.
 Your Metabase admin can apply automatic data limitations using things like SSO, data permissions, and data sandboxing.

-When someone loads a question or a dashboard in a signed embed, however, that question or dashboard will query the full dataset (rather than a smaller dataset limited by permissions).
-Standalone, signed embeds don’t require people to be logged in, and unauthenticated people viewing the signed embed won’t be subject to the permissions and data restrictions set up by your admin.
+When someone loads a question or a dashboard in a static embed, however, that question or dashboard will query the full dataset (rather than a smaller dataset limited by permissions).
+Static, signed embeds don’t require people to be logged in, and unauthenticated people viewing the signed embed won’t be subject to the permissions and data restrictions set up by your admin.

 Dashboard is slow compared to similar dashboards